henrygd/queue/readme.md

 Same test as the browser benchmark, but uses 5,000 async functions instead of 1,000.

 I have no idea what's going on with `p-limit` in Node.
-Running the same test with Bun puts it just behind `queue`.
+The same test with Bun puts it just behind `queue`.

 ![@henrygd/queue - 1.61x faster than promise-queue.
 2.34x than fastq.
 3.49x than async.queue.
 4.46x than queue.
 72.39x than p-limit.](https://henrygd-assets.b-cdn.net/queue/benchmark-node.png)